jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 ## Initialize the Pipeline Data
 ### Cassandra, Kafka, and Hive
 ```
-./flux-create-data.sh
+docker$ ./flux-create-data.sh
-tail -f ./nohup.out
+docker$ tail -f ./nohup.out
 ```
 Notes:
 * This script may throw errors during the `DROP TABLE IF EXISTS` if the tables do no exist.
 You can safely ignore those.

 ## Ports
-In order to reduce the likelihood of port collisions on your local machine, we've mapped the relatively-common container service ports to relatively-uncommon ports in the >30000 range below.
+In order to reduce the likelihood of port collisions on your ec2-linux or macosx-laptop machine, we've mapped the relatively-common container service ports to relatively-uncommon ports in the >30000 range below.

 ```
 Service (Inside Docker Container Port):  Outside Docker Container Port